sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    - Scroll to the first spec node that describes replicas as shown in the screenshot.
 Set the value for replicas to `4`.

    - Within the replicas spec, beneath the template node, find the **api** containers spec.
-If it exists remove the `hostPort` entry for the API container's port mapping.
+Remove the `hostPort` entry for the API container's port mapping.
 The screenshot below shows the desired configuration after editing.

    - Within the resources, beneath the template node, find the **cpu** under requests.
 Update this to `100m` so the **api** instances use less than a full CPU core.